Skip to content

 The number of invalid Hello PIN attempts allowed before the user is required to perform MFA.
 After successful MFA, the user will be prompted to set a new PIN.
 The value must be a non-negative integer.

-hello_pin_retry_count = 3
+hello_pin_retry_count = 5

 hello_pin_prompt

-Customizes the prompt text shown when requesting the user’s Linux Hello PIN.
-If not set, the default prompt is:
+Customizes the prompt text shown when requesting the user's Linux Hello PIN.

-Use the Linux Hello PIN for this device.
+Default: Use the Linux Hello PIN for this device.

 hello_pin_prompt = Enter your device unlock PIN